dev-michaelr/auto_clicker/README.md

 ls /dev/input/by-id/
 ```

-You will want the one ending with event-mouse for mouse and event-kbd for keyboard.
+You will want devices ending with event-mouse for mouse and event-kbd for keyboard.

 Example: